intershop/intershop-pwa/docs/guides/migrations.md

 There is a new linting rule `useTypeSafeInjectionTokenRule` that enforces the usage of these methods.
 For more information, see the [Configuration Concept](../concepts/configuration.md#angular-cli-environments).

-We introduced the product notifications feature as a new extension which is toggled with the feature toggle 'productNotifications' in the `environment.model.ts`.
+We introduced the product notifications feature as a new extension which can be enabled with the feature toggle `productNotifications`.

 ## 3.2 to 3.3